The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 **Gnashing Fang Combo (30s CD) (GCD Dependent)**

-* This is a 3-weaponskill combo that includes some of your heaviest hitting weaponskills.
+* This is a three-weaponskill combo that includes some of your heaviest hitting weaponskills.
   The initial weaponskill Gnashing Fang requires one Cartridge to activate but the subsequent combo weaponskills Savage Claw and Wicked Talon are free.
 We will touch on the Gnashing combo below.

 **Double Down (60s CD) (GCD Dependent)**